 Regardless of their lack of positive results, they all happily accepted the ongoing stream of money from my pocket without question.

+Are you surprised?
 No wonder finding lasting herniated disc relief seems virtually impossible.